 Day 9 – Vava’u

-Vava’u is a destination which provides the ideal mix of adventure and relaxation – both options you can enjoy undisturbed by little ones.
-See why they call Vava’u the best sailing grounds in the South Pacific by hiring your own sailing charter, tackle GTs and Blue Marlin on an exciting fishing charter, and yes, you have more opportunity to swim with whales between June and October.
+Vava’u is a destination that provides the ideal mix of adventure and relaxation – both options you can enjoy undisturbed by little ones.
+See why they call Vava’u the best sailing grounds in the South Pacific by hiring your own sailing charter, tackle GTs and blue marlin on an exciting fishing charter, and yes, you have more opportunity to swim with whales between June and October.
 Otherwise, keep your feet on dry land with a rejuvenating yoga session or an island massage.